-- 3. When writing your paper keep in mind the following guidelines:

-- Use your APA text as a resource.

-- Answer the questions in #2 above in order.

-- Use headings.

-- Choose a relevant research article that makes sense to you and that you can apply to your practice.
-Be sure

-you have chosen an actual research study.

-- Discuss your chosen article with your instructor prior to starting your paper. - In your paper use the language used in the instructions (2) above. - Remember this is a technical paper not an English paper (you may want to discuss this idea with your instructor). - 4.
-The body of the paper should be a maximum of 7 pages, excluding the title page and reference page.
+- 3. When writing your paper keep in mind the following guidelines: - Use your APA text as a resource. - Answer the questions in #2- I Contents of Paper a-f in order. - Use headings. - Choose a relevant study that makes sense to you and that you can apply to your practice. - Discuss your chosen study with your instructor prior to starting your paper. - In your paper use the language used in the instructions (2) above. - Remember this is a technical paper not an English paper (you may want to discuss this idea with your tutor). - The body of the paper should be no longer than 6 pagers (excludes the title page and reference page).
+Additional pages will not be read.